pyeventsourcing/eventsourcing/docs/topics/process.rst

 will also be reliable.

 The most important requirement pursued in this section is to obtain a reliable process.
-A process is considered to be reliable if its product is entirely unaffected by all sudden terminations of the process, except in being delayed until the processing is resumed.
+A process is reliable if its product is entirely unaffected by sudden termination of the process happening at any time, except in being delayed until the processing is resumed.

-This definition of the reliability of a process doesn't include availability, without any infrastructure, the processing may be delayed indefinitely.
+This definition of the reliability of a process doesn't include availability.
+Without any infrastructure, the processing may be delayed indefinitely.
 Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing.
-The product, whenever obtained, should be unaffected by infrastructure failures (unless the specific purpose of the process lies in recording infrastructure failures).
+The product, whenever obtained, should be invariant to infrastructure failures (unless the specific purpose of the process is to record infrastructure failures).
 Of course, the availability of infrastructure inherently limits the availability of the product.
 Nevertheless, infrastructure availability is beyond the scope of this discussion.